roborg-codes/DevOps_online_Kyiv_2022Q1Q2/m2/task2.1/readme.md

 ![Running Vagrant up](./images/vagrantup.png)

 Further process required some troubleshooting, but eventually I got the box up and running.
-By default box was actually available on LAN:
+By default box wasn't actually available on 127.0.0.1:

 ![ssh into vagrant](./images/vagrantssh.png)